indiegogo/SimulatorSetup/README.md

 SimulatorSetup has been able to capture and restore the following simulator states:
  - Settings.app Facebook Account information
- - User Notification permissions (required to show remote or local notifications to the user)
  - Permissions to access Photos, and Contacts
  - Dismissal of the Keyboard emoji information notice

+Appears to be broken in iOS8.4+ (for now)
+- User Notification permissions (required to show remote or local notifications to the user)

 'SimulatorSetup' currently supports iOS8.*, but is expected to work on iOS9 with minor modification.